poyea/grimoire/coding/sliding-window.typ

 *Optimization:* No need to recompute maxFreq when shrinking window.
 It only matters for expanding window. maxFreq is monotonic upper bound.

+*See also:* Hashing (frequency counting techniques), String Algorithms (for more complex string patterns)

 == Minimum Window Substring

 *Problem:* Find minimum window in string s that contains all characters from string t.